Deriving a GENERIC system from a Hamiltonian system: Conclusion and discussion

 \section{Conclusion and discussion}

-While the coarse-graining of Hamiltonian systems is a classical topic, the introduction of the compression hypothesis from dilation theory gives a new type of insight into this question.
-Specifically, we have shown how the compression hypothesis gives an abstract characterization of heat-bath behaviour that automatically generates two important effects.
+While the coarse-graining of Hamiltonian systems is a classical topic, the introduction of the compression property from dilation theory gives a new type of insight into this question.
+Specifically, we have shown how the compression property gives an abstract characterization of heat-bath behaviour that automatically generates two important effects.

 First, the existence of a compression means in particular that the Hamiltonian evolution of the coupled system can be projected to the finite-dimensional subspace $\bfZ \ti \bfW$.
 Secondly, and just as importantly, the compression property implies that the combination of random heat-bath initial data, Hamiltonian propagation, and projection generates a noise that is memoryless, leading to the Brownian noise terms in the equations~\eqref{eq:evol-zw} and~\eqref{eq:evol-zwe}.
 This is best expressed by Lemma~\ref{l:Y-is-OU}, and the proof of that lemma clearly shows how the projection and Hamiltonian propagation combine to give the covariance function of an Ornstein-Uhlenbeck process.